What To Read On Good Friday For Adults And Kids

 by April, Books | Our Favorite Catholic Books To Read, Holy Week

 How do you spend Good Friday?
-Catholic-Link created a list of 25 suggestions for what to do on Good Friday—but here’s one more to consider.
-Spend time in silent reflection by reading a spiritual book, an inspiring article, or the Bible.
-This simple yet powerful practice will help you center your heart on Christ and deepen your understanding of His sacrifice, death on the cross, and resurrection.
+Catholic-Link has a list of 25 suggestions for what to do on Good Friday, but we have one more to consider.
+Spend time in silent reflection by reading a spiritual book or your Bible.
+This simple yet powerful practice will help you center your heart on Christ and deepen your understanding of His sacrifice and death on the cross.

 What To Read On Good Friday